 The tower was built on a rectangular plan with dimensions of 14.35 x 22.2 meters, a height of about 19 meters and the thickness of the walls at the ground level of 2.5 to 3 meters.
 Originally, it was crowned with a defensive porch provided with battlement.
 The whole was surrounded by a defensive wall, running about 2.5 meters from the building’s face.
 Outside, the perimeter wall was surrounded by a moat, fed by water from a nearby river.
 In the fifteenth century, the tower was raised by one storey and covered with a steep, hip roof.

 The original entrance led through the ogival portal in the ground floor.
-Above the vaulted ground floor with two rooms, there were residential floors covered with timber ceilings.
+The vaulted ground floor housed two rooms, most likely of an economic nature, while above there were residential floors covered with timber ceilings.
 The first floor had two rooms.
 In the 16th century, a fireplace was built in it, along with a warming chamber added into the interior of the eastern chamber.
 The hearth was accessible from the hall to the west, and the outer chimney was hung on stone corbels.
 The second floor is currently single-space, but the original three rooms can be reconstructed, based on the arrangement of three outer latrines (each room had one each) and wall steps.
 It created so-called “warm room” lined with timber to provide higher temperatures.
 On its extension there was a room with a latrine and a gutter for draining water.
 The remaining space was filled with a hall with two trefoli windows with deep niches.
 This representative chamber was decorated with wall paintings.
 These high-class, 14th-century paintings depict the stories of the knight of the Round Table, Lancelot of the Lake.
 The original layout of the rooms on the third floor is not known, but judging by the arrangement of windows, there were several rooms.
 Above, there was a combat level sheltered with a battlement with merlons placed on average every 1.2 meters.
 After 1575, the breaks between them were walled up and windows were placed.